Mayfair: Grosvenor family and estates

 In 1725, Mayfair became part of the new parish of St George Hanover Square, which stretched as far east as Bond Street and to Regent Street north of Conduit Street.
 It ran as far north as Oxford Street and south near to Piccadilly.
 The parish continued into Hyde Park to the west and extended southwest to St George's Hospital.
 Most of the area belonged to (and continues to be owned by) the Grosvenor family, though the freehold of some parts belongs to the Crown Estate.

 A water supply to the area was built by the Chelsea Water Works, and a royal warrant was issued in 1725 for a reservoir in Hyde Park that could supply water at what is now Grosvenor Gate.
 In 1835, the reservoir was decorated with an ornamental basin and a fountain in its centre.
 In 1963, following the widening of Park Lane, it was rebuilt as the Joy of Life Fountain.

 Grosvenor Square was planned as the centrepiece of the Mayfair estate.
 It was laid out from 1725–31 with 51 individual plots for development.
 It is the second-largest square in London (after Lincoln's Inn Fields) and housed numerous members of the aristocracy until the mid-20th century.
 By the end of the 19th century, the Grosvenor family were described as "the wealthiest family in Europe" and annual rents for their Mayfair properties reached around £135,000.
 The square has never declined in popularity and continues to be a prestigious London address into the 21st century.
-Only two original houses have survived; No. 9, once the home of John Adams, and No. 38 which is now the Indonesian Embassy.
+Only two original houses have survived; No. 9, once the home of later U.S President John Adams, and No. 38 which is now the Indonesian Embassy.